miwermi/pewlett-hackard-analysis/README.md

 ## Results

-The results of our Pewlet Hackard employee data analysis revealed a lot of useful data insights and answer the initial questions that called for this analysis.
+The results of our Pewlett Hackard employee data analysis revealed a lot of useful data insights and answer the initial questions that called for this analysis.
 Results that we believe will are most useful are:

- - bullet1
+ - The number of current employees that are eligible for retirement is 72,458.
- - bullet2
+ - The titles of these employees indicate that most fall into upper management (see Fig 2 below)
  - bullet3
  - bullet4